QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 order: 2
 ---

-Information about the sandbox you're script is running on and its components is automatically available in your script as an environment variable.
+Information about the sandbox your script is running on and its components is automatically available in your script as an environment variable.
 The standard way to get that information in Python is to use the ‘os’ package.

 {% highlight python %}